swiftly-solution/documentation/docgen/output/events/gameevents/onspectargetupdated.md

 ---

 # OnSpecTargetUpdated
-This event is triggered when spec_target_updated is triggered
+This event is triggered when spec_target_updated is triggered.
 ::: tabs
 @tab Lua
 ```lua